Unrooted non-binary tree-based phylogenetic networks: Appendix

-\begin{lemma} Let $N^u$ be a binary unrooted phylogenetic network.
-Then every cut vertex is incident to a cut edge. \end{lemma} \begin{proof} Let $N^u$ be a binary unrooted phylogenetic network with cut vertex $v$.
+\begin{lemma} Let $N$ be an unrooted binary phylogenetic network.
+Then every cut vertex is incident to a cut edge. \end{lemma} \begin{proof} Let $N$ be an unrooted binary phylogenetic network with cut vertex $v$.
 Then, $v$ has degree three, because leaves cannot be cut vertices.
 We call the three edges incident to $v$ $e_1, e_2$ and $e_3$ as depicted in Figure \ref{threecomponents}.

 It is possible that $e_1, e_2$ and $e_3$ lead to three different components $C_1, C_2$ and $C_3$ (in this case the dashed line in Figure \ref{threecomponents} is excluded).
 Then, $e_1, e_2$ and $e_3$ are all cut edges and thus $v$ is incident to three different cut edges. \\ Otherwise, two edges lead to the same component.
 Without loss of generality $e_1$ and $e_3$ lead to the same component (dashed line in Figure \ref{threecomponents}).
 Then $e_2$ is a cut edge.
 Therefore, $v$ is incident to a cut edge. \\ Note that not all edges can lead to the same component, because if that was the case $v$ would not be a cut vertex.
 This completes the proof. \end{proof}